Political Economy Research Seminar

 Many of our seminars and public events this year will continue as in person or as hybrid (online and in person) events.
 Please check our website listings and Twitter feed @STICERD_LSE for updates.

 Unless otherwise specified, in-person seminars are open to the public.
+Please ensure you have informed the event contact as early as possible.

 Those unable to join the seminars in-person are welcome to participate via zoom if the event is hybrid.